amolenk/ServerlessPonies/README.md

 Click **Reopen in Container** to let VS Code create the container.
 This may take some time, and a progress notification will provide status updates.

-## Create Azure resources
+### Create Azure resources

 When the folder has reopened in the development container, open a new Terminal window in VS Code and navigate to the `src/deployment` folder.
 Use `az login` to log in to your Azure subscription.
-Then run the `deploy.sh` bash script to deploy the required Azure resources (Function App, SignalR Service and a Storage Account).
+Then run the `deploy.azcli` script to deploy the required Azure resources (Function App, SignalR Service and a Storage Account).

-## Deploy the back-end to Azure Functions
+### Deploy the back-end to Azure Functions

 Once the deployment script has completed, right-click the *FunctionApplication* folder and select **Deploy to Function App**.
 VS Code will then ask you to select a subscription and a Function App.
-Select the *serverlessponiesxxxx* Function App that was created by the `deploy.sh` script.
+Select the *serverlessponiesxxxx* Function App that was created by the `deploy.azcli` script.

-## Deploy the front-end to Azure Storage Static Website
+### Deploy the front-end to Azure Storage Static Website